 Capitalization in the English translation of its Arabic title seems to insist that it stood for the name of a group, but in the Arabic language there’s no such thing as capitalization.
 The concept of proper nouns simply doesn’t exist – there are no upper-case letters in Arabic – and so the manual’s title could just as easily be “the basics” as “The Base.”

-The men who went to New York City to fly planes into the Twin Towers did not consider themselves members of a group which was returning to finish a job, they were operating under a much different framework of destruction than Yousef.
+The men who came to New York City years later to fly planes into the Twin Towers did not consider themselves members of a group which was returning to finish a job, they were operating under a much different framework of destruction than Yousef.
 His aim was simply to kill Americans, the more numerous and more Jewish the better.